 - Save money.
 Have you ever bought an expensive sweater only to see it hang unworn in the closet for months or even years?
 Or impulsively bought that new iPhone, knowing that you didn’t have the money and that putting it on a credit card was probably a bad idea?
 Decisions about money and finances are some of the most important in our lives, but they’re also especially sensitive to emotional swings and negative core beliefs.
 Therapy can help you see how your old patterns of thought and behavior might be getting in the way of good financial decisions today that will have a significant effect on your future.

 - Find your passion.
 Whether we’re in our last semester of college, or eyeing a Porsche leading up to our 50th birthday, we all experience what psychologists call ‘crises of meaning.’
 We ask ourselves, what do I really want to do with my life?
 While a few people seem to have a calling since before they could talk, most of us don’t.
 And trying to discover one can be daunting.
-Part of effective therapy involves a technique called values clarification, which help you to better understand what it is you truly value and carve our practical strategies for moving towards it.
+Part of effective therapy involves a technique called values clarification, which helps you to better understand what it is you truly value and carve our practical strategies for moving towards it.

 Even outside of the many benefits to trying therapy—clinical, personal, or otherwise—it’s also important to think of what we’re potentially missing out on by not trying therapy.